joshuar/go-hass-agent/README.md

 ## 🌟 About the Project

-Go Hass Agent is an application to expose sensors and controls from a device to Home Assistant.
+Go Hass Agent is an application to expose sensors, controls and events from a device to Home Assistant.
 You can think of it as something similar to the [Home Assistant companion app](https://companion.home-assistant.io/) for mobile devices, but for your desktop, server, Raspberry Pi, Arduino, toaster, whatever.
 If it can run Go and Linux, it can run Go Hass Agent!

 Out of the box, Go Hass Agent will report lots of details about the system it is running on.
 You can extend it with additional sensors and controls by hooking it up to MQTT.
 You can extend it **even further** with your own custom sensors and controls with scripts/programs.

-You can then use these sensors/controls in any automations and dashboards, just like the companion app or any other "thing" you've added into Home Assistant.
+You can then use these sensors, controls or events in any automations and dashboards, just like the companion app or any other "thing" you've added into Home Assistant.

 ### 🎯 Features